Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     cd ~\TasksTracker.ContainerApps
     ```

-- From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder `TasksTracker.ContainerApps` and initialize the project.
+- From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder `TasksTracker.ContainerApps`.

+- Restore the previously-stored variables by executing the local script.
+The output informs you how many variables have been set.

+    ```shell
+    .\Variables.ps1
+    ```

+### 2. Create the Frontend Web App project (Web APP)

+- Initialize the web project.
 This will create and ASP.NET Razor Pages web app project.

     ```shell
     dotnet new webapp -o TasksTracker.WebPortal.Frontend.Ui